scotthamilton77/claude-code-tamagotchi/claude-commands/pet-clean.md

 ---
-description: Give your pet a bath
+description: Give your pet a bath - keep them clean and fresh
 ---

-Bath time! 🛁
+Give the pet a bath:

-!cd $PET_PATH && bun src/commands/pet-cli.ts /clean
+!claude-code-tamagotchi clean

-Your pet is now squeaky clean!
+Then announce: "Bath time was... eventful.
+Your pet is now sparkling clean but giving you the stink eye.
+They're pretending to shake off water even though they're made of pixels.
+Drama queen! 🛁✨"